 More was done by Mitra, I suggest you watch his 17-minute TED talk to learn about it.
-But his conclusion is simple and clear: when children have an interest in learning, they do and they share their knowledge with their peers.
+But his conclusion is simple and clear: when children have an interest in learning, they do and they share their knowledge with their peers while exploring their passions.

 Another conclusion he made is this: teachers that can be substituted by machines, should.
 And this second conclusion goes along well with The Venus Project ideas, where technology is supposed to be much more integrated into our lives than what we have been using so far.